 - Install a UV air purifier.
 These indoor air quality systems destroy harmful biocontaminants like germs and mold spores by breaking down their DNA, rendering them unable to reproduce while also keeping them out of your HVAC system and indoor air.

 At Premier Indoor Comfort Systems, LLC, our home comfort specialists can assist you with anything from your home’s temperature to its humidity level to its indoor air quality.
-Call us today at (770) 749-7667 or contact us online for help with your HVAC system.
+Call us today at (770) 749-7667 or contact us online for help with mold in your HVAC system.
 We offer 24-hour emergency service to customers throughout the Greater Atlanta area & Western North Carolina.